OpenTalker/SadTalker/README.md

 ## 📋 Changelog

+- 2023.03.18 Support `expression intensity`, now you can change the intensity of the generated motion: `python inference.py --expression_scale 2(some value > 1)`.

 - 2023.03.18 Reconfig the data folders, now you can download the checkpoint automatically using `bash utils/download_models.sh`.
 - 2023.03.18 We have offically integrate the GFPGAN for face enhancement, using `python inference.py --enhancer gfpgan` for  better visualization performance.